Early access

 Auto-debug CI failures

-Klaussy connects to your PR's CI checks.
-When one goes red, pull the logs in with a click and Claude runs a focused debug pass — likely cause, suggested fix, applied straight to the worktree.
+Klaussy connects to your PR's CI; one click pulls the failing job's logs and your agent returns root cause + suggested fix, applied straight to the worktree.

 Full PR review surface

-Pull in a PR, read the diff with inline comments, run an AI review that breaks into per-finding cards — ignore, implement, or append to PR.
+Pull in any PR, read the diff with inline comments, run an AI review that breaks into per-finding cards — ignore, implement, or append to PR.

 Plan · Debug · Review

-A dropdown on every worktree that spawns a dedicated Claude tab running /ultraplan, /debug, or a multi-phase PR review — each on the same worktree, no context loss.
+Every worktree has a dropdown that spawns a dedicated agent tab running Klaussy's guided Plan flow, a Debug pass, or a multi-phase PR review — same worktree, no context loss.

 Inline AI — locally

-Tab-autocomplete as you type, powered by qwen2.5-coder running on your machine via Ollama. ~100ms latency.
+Tab-autocomplete powered by qwen2.5-coder via Ollama. ~100ms latency.
 No code leaves your laptop.

 Built-in editor

 Monaco editor with LSP diagnostics.
-Open any file, edit, commit straight from the diff panel.
+Edit and commit straight from the diff panel.
 AI-generated commit messages optional.

 See it in action